eduardojaime/COMP2068JavaScriptFrameworks/lesson09/README.md

     - In index.html
         - Modify the \<app-root> element and make it \<app-project>
 - For adding custom CSS styles we have two options:
-    - Add them in styles.css in the root of our project
+    - Add them in styles.css in the root of our project or Component.css file
-    - Component.css file
     - Copy all the style sheets inside app.component.html and copy them in Styles.css (without the \<style> element)
-    - Add a link to styles.css in index.html
     - Create a custom rule to modify the font
         - body {}
 - In project.component.html
     - Change the text to read Project Tracker
     - Modify the \<p> element to a \<div class="card  highlight-card">

-### Part 3 Displaying mock data on the application

 - In project.component.ts
     - Replicate the mongo schema by creating a new Project class
     - Scroll down to inside ProjectComponent class declaration